Brendan Murphy, fourth season

 During a high-rising coaching career, Murphy earned his United States Soccer Federation “A” license and is in his third year as head men’s soccer coach at D’Youville College, where he’s led the Spartans to their first playoff appearance in program history and was named Allegheny Mountain Collegiate Conference Coach of the Year.
 Prior to D’Youville, he worked as an assistant at the University at Buffalo, Niagara University and Buffalo State College.
 He’s been the director of coaching at Orchard Park Soccer Club and the Amherst Soccer Association in addition to working with TOPSoccer for children with disabilities and fit in two years teaching English literature at the Park School.

 Murphy boasts a splendid playing record that includes 41-1-0 career record at St. Lawrence and stints with the USL’s Cincinnati Riverhawks and PDL’s Kalamazoo Kingdom.
 Murphy also trained in England’s First Division with Millwall FC and Brentford FC.

-Roach returns for his third season with the FCB.
+Roach returns for his fourth season with FCB.
 The 2012 Niagara Orleans League Coach of the Year skippered the Newfane High School boys to their second Section VI final in six seasons (Newfane won the Class B Far West Regional Championship in 2006) in 2012.
 In addition to 2 All-State selections and 14 First Team All-N-O League players, Roach led the team to the New York State Academic Excellence Award all 6 years.